 Bringing a life into the world means it's time to get life insurance if you don't already have it, or up your coverage if you do.

-Becoming a parent is one of those life-changing occasions that compels many people to buy life insurance, because, underneath the joy and excitement of bringing your newborn home for the first time is also concern for the future, especially when it comes to finances.
+Becoming a parent is one of those life-changing occasions that compels many people to buy life insurance, because, underneath the excitement of bringing your newborn home for the first time is also a concern for what lays ahead, especially when it comes to the family's finances.

-The same is true of life insurance, which is a key component of your overall financial plan.
-Now is not the time to say "someday" or "later" because the fact is you now have a little one who is relying on you.
-It's a lot of responsibility and with it comes the responsibility of preparing for the "what if" scenario.
+A key component of your overall financial plan is life insurance.
+Admittedly, discussing life insurance is a tough talk to have because no one really wants to talk about their own death or the death of a loved one.
+With a child now relying on you, however, the time to say "someday" or "later" has passed.
+A growing family is a lot of responsibility and with it comes the responsibility of preparing for the "what if" scenario.
 What if something happened to either parent, and how will it affect the family financially?
 There's a lot to consider, because there's a lot at stake.

 How much is enough life insurance?